indieopensource/enterprise-ready-supplement/README.md

 - The developer has the rights to license the software.

+- The developer will maintain public contributor licensing records.

 - The software's dependencies are all open software.

 - There are no license compatibility issues.